Reporting Capital Gains and Losses

 be listed as the “Payer.

-” The other owner should be listed as the “Recipient.
+” The actual owner should be listed as the “Recipient.

 ” On Form 1099-S, you should be listed as the “Filer.

-” The other owner should be listed as the “Transferor.
+” The actual owner should be listed as the “Transferor.

-” You do not, however, have to file a Form 1099-B or Form 1099-S to show proceeds for your spouse.
-For more information about
+” You do not have to file a Form 1099-B or Form 1099-S to show proceeds for your spouse.
+For more information about the reporting

-the reporting requirements and the penalties for failure to file (or furnish) certain information returns, see the General
+requirements and the penalties for failure to file (or furnish) certain information returns, see the General Instructions

-Instructions for Certain Information Returns.
-If you are filing electronically see Publication 1220.
+for Certain Information Returns.
+If you are filing electronically, see Pub.
+1220.